-Questions 27 to 39 ask you about how you manage with various daily tasks.
+Questions 27 to 39

+These questions ask you about how you manage with various daily tasks.
 These questions are only referring to how you manage the tasks during the day.
-At this point do not include any details of any difficulties you have at night as there is a whole section for that further on in the form.
+At this point, do not include any details of any details of any difficulties you have at night, as there is a whole section for that further on in the form.